Sarahon/docs/src/en/ss14-by-example/ui-survival-guide.md

 Great!

-But before you can start ~~sacrificing puppies~~ making fancy UIs using our UI system you first need to know how to define a basic UI layout so I recommend reading the [basic user interface documentation](../robust-toolbox/user-interface.md) first.
+But before you can start ~~sacrificing puppies~~ making fancy UIs using the UI system you first need to know how to define a basic UI layout so I recommend reading the [basic user interface documentation](../robust-toolbox/user-interface.md) first.

 ## Quick and dirty (Using FancyWindow)